Menu

 When resin is too cold it might crystallize or thicken.
 When it is excessive hot, it will degrade or yellow.

-maximum efficacy is obtained by storing your resin within a room that is controlled by temperature.
+Maximum efficacy is obtained by storing your resin within a room that is controlled by temperature.

 Keep Moisture & Air Away